theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 ### Description

-In my first milestone, I focused on the algorithms that would power my project in the future first.
+In my first milestone, I focused on the algorithms that would power my project in the future.
 I built a few algorithms:

     - Movement Detection
     - Step Detection